rootlyhq/cli/README.md

 ## 📦 Running in CI

 When using the rootly CLI in a CI environment there are some useful features to make the process easier.
-Every single flag can use a environment variable instead.
-The `api-key` flag for example could use the environment variable `ROOTLY_CLI_API_KEY` instead.
-To get the environment variable for a certain flag just replace all hyphens (`-`) with underscores (`_`), make all letters uppercase, and add `ROOTLY_CLI_` to the front.
+Every single flag can use an environment variable instead.
+The `api-key` flag for example could use the environment variable `ROOTLY_API_KEY` instead.
+To get the environment variable for a certain flag just replace all hyphens (`-`) with underscores (`_`), make all letters uppercase, and add `ROOTLY_` to the front.

-There is also a GitHub action for `rootly pulse` that makes it really easy to use in a GitHub actions environment.
+There is also a GitHub action for `rootly pulse` that makes it easy to use in a GitHub actions environment.
 See the [rootly-io/pulse-action](https://github.com/rootly-io/pulse-action) repository for more information.